SkyInkLearning/Azure_DevOps_yaml/README.md

 This is an agent pool which picks a Microsoft-hosted windows agent.

 An agent is a virtual machine, which has common tools pre-installed, that runs the pipeline steps.
-So when you write the pool above, you request a virtual machine which has windows latest to spin up your code and run through the steps, like the tests, to check so everything works.
-After it's done, it will simply reset itself.
+So in the pool above you request a virtual machine which has windows latest things on it to spin up your code and run through the steps, like the tests, to check so everything works.
+After it's done, the virtual machine will reset itself.

 ## Variables: